seattlehomebrew/seattlehomebrew.github.io/_posts/2013-04-20-barrel-aged-canadian-imperial-stout-brewday.md

 ---
 <img class="aligncenter" src="/wp-content/uploads/2013/07/400606_10101980607318958_309843603_n1-755x500.jpg" />

-We&#8217;re brewing **four** batches to fill a [13.5 gallon Dry Fly Wheat Whiskey barrel](/category/the-story-of-barry/?order=ASC)!
+We're brewing **four** batches to fill a [13.5 gallon Dry Fly Wheat Whiskey barrel](/category/the-story-of-barry/?order=ASC)!
 That should give us enough (~16 gallons or so) to fill the barrel and have extra to top off and maybe keep some as a control batch.

 For our barrel project we decided on the recipe from [_The Homebrewer’s Recipe Guide_](http://www.amazon.com/gp/product/0684829215/ref=as_li_qf_sp_asin_il_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0684829215&linkCode=as2&tag=seatthomeb-20&linkId=BFPVAFDIITPWS7ZF) that we used on [our first test batch](/2012/11/canadian-imperial-stout-brewday).